-UW professor contributes to study of how animals adapt habitats to climate change
+UW Professor contributes to study of how animals adapt habitats to climate change

 So, how are these animals doing?
 Are they succeeding, struggling, or are their efforts a mixed bag in adapting their habitats to climate change?

-“One of the key reasons that we wrote this paper is that we don’t know the answer to this very important question!,” Dillon said in a press release.
+“One of the key reasons that we wrote this paper is that we don’t know the answer to this very important question!,” Dillon says.
 “We hope the paper will encourage scientists to begin answering this question.”

 The lead author of the paper is Arthur Woods, a professor of biological sciences at the University of Montana.
 Other contributors to the paper were from the University of Tours in Tours, France; and Stellenbosch University in Stellenbosch, South Africa.